keshav0479/apple-clone/README.md

-# Aplclone
+# Aplclone 
-Html,css of some products and home page apple (india)
+Html,css of some products and home page Apple (india).